|Executive Director- Kelly Gibbons

 I am a secretary in the Wayzata School District, and have also worked as a building supervisor, classroom para, special education para, and clerical para.
 I come from a union family – my father worked in city parks maintenance, and my mother was a teacher.
 I worked in the private sector for many years as a computer programmer, business analyst and project manager.

 I have been a member of SEIU since 2011, a steward since 2013, and I am a member of the Steward Council.
 I completed the Minnesota Union Leadership Program at the U of M in 2014-2015, as well as other Labor Education Studies courses.
-As a Member-At-Large on the Executive Board, I also co-chair the Finance Committee
+As a Member-At-Large on the Executive Board since 2014, I co-chaired the Finance Committee until 2018, and served as liaison to the MN Coalition to End Wage Theft 2016-present.

 Member at Large – Michael Sylvester